-- Measure submission forms are the foundation for the Measure Information Sheets1 that Workgroup members review to prepare for the voting meeting. - In your measure submission form, explain why the Workgroup should consider recommending a measure for addition to or removal from the Core Sets. - Provide evidence to support your measure suggestion, including citations and links where applicable. - If the measure has been discussed by the Workgroup previously, consider why the measure was not recommended for addition or removal and include information that justifies discussing the measure again. - For measures suggested for addition, be sure to address the minimum technical feasibility and appropriateness criteria.
-Note that measures that do not meet these criteria will not be discussed by the Workgroup. - If you are suggesting a new measure to replace a current Core Set measure, remember to submit both an addition form and a removal form. - Include additional information as an attachment to your measure submission form or email it to MACCoreSetReview@mathematica-mpr.com, if necessary.
+- Measure submission forms are the foundation for the Measure Information Sheets that Workgroup members review to prepare for the voting meeting. - In your measure submission form, explain why the Workgroup should consider recommending a measure for addition to or removal from the 1945 and/or 1945A Health Home Core Set. - Provide evidence to support your measure suggestion, including citations and links where applicable. - If the measure has been discussed by the Workgroup previously, consider why the measure was not recommended for addition or removal and include information that justifies discussing the measure again. - For measures suggested for addition, be sure to address the minimum technical feasibility and appropriateness criteria.
+Note that measures that do not meet these criteria will not be discussed by the Workgroup. - If you are suggesting a measure for addition or removal from both the 1945 and 1945A Health Home Core Sets, please be sure to provide information to support your suggestion related to each of the Core Sets. - If you are suggesting a new measure to replace a current Health Home Core Sets measure, remember to submit both an addition form and a removal form.
+If a removal form is not submitted, the Workgroup cannot discuss and consider the current Core Set measure for removal and replacement with the new measure.